Jersey Boys: Development

-Little was known to the public about the group's history prior to the premiere of the musical, because the magazines of the era did not write much about them.
+Little was known to the public about the Four Seasons' history before the musical, because magazines of the era did not write much about them.
 In their research, Brickman and Elice were surprised to find that the members had prison records, which might have prevented their music from being played if it had been publicized when they were active.
 According to Gaudio, "Back then, things were a little clean-cut, don't forget, so the idea of our story getting out was horrifying to us."
-Other bands of the time projected street-tough images, but The Four Seasons cleaned themselves up in order to be palatable for mainstream listeners.
+Other bands of the time projected street-tough images, but The Four Seasons cleaned themselves up to be palatable to mainstream listeners.

-Brickman and Elice also used material from interviews with surviving Four Seasons members Gaudio, Frankie Valli and Tommy DeVito.
-While the Four Seasons as a group made headlines, as individuals they did not receive much press due to groups like the Beatles receiving the attention.
+Brickman and Elice also used material from interviews with surviving Four Seasons members Gaudio, Valli and Tommy DeVito.
+Nick Massi was aware of Gaudio's plans to make a musical in the last months of his life and enthusiastically approved of the project, but died in December 2000 before he could contribute any interviews.
+While the Four Seasons as a group made headlines, as individuals they did not receive much press, as groups like the Beatles dominated the media.
 Brickman noted that each member had his own perspective on what happened during their tenure as a group.
-Of the three, they approached DeVito last, who told them, "Don't listen to those guys.
+Of the three surviving members, they approached DeVito last, who told them: "Don't listen to those guys.
 I'll tell you what really happened."
-Elice said that getting DeVito's version was a "eureka moment" and the contradiction in their stories ended up being incorporated in the musical for a Rashomon effect.
-The writers were also contacted by family members of the late mob boss Gyp DeCarlo to ensure that he would be portrayed respectfully.
+Elice said that getting DeVito's version was a "eureka moment" and the contradiction in their stories was incorporated in the musical for a Rashomon effect.
+Family members of the late mob boss Gyp DeCarlo also contacted the writers to ensure that he would be portrayed respectfully.

-Although Gaudio was part of the initial development team, he was not involved in the creative process during tryouts, and only met the cast once the show had premiered.
-Gaudio, Valli and DeVito had decided to step back from the show's creative process because they lacked objectivity, and they left it to Brickman, Elice and McAnuff to take the story to the stage.
-However, Gaudio and Valli still had final say on whether to end the show if they did not like it.
+Gaudio was part of the initial development team, but was not involved in the creative process during tryouts, and met the cast only after the show had premiered.
+He, Valli, and DeVito decided to step back from the show's creative process because they lacked objectivity, leaving it to Brickman, Elice, and McAnuff to take the story to the stage.
+But Gaudio and Valli still had the right to end the show if they did not like it; they ultimately recommended some minor changes (mainly to respect the personality rights of still-living people who were portrayed).